Florida Homeowners Insurance Crisis Explained (2026)

 Insurer Insolvencies

-Each insolvency shifted tens of thousands of policies to Citizens Property Insurance, Florida's state-backed insurer of last resort.
-Citizens grew from 450,000 policies in 2019 to over 1.4 million in 2023, becoming the largest property insurer in the state by policy count.
+Six carriers.
+Wiped out.
+Every single one dumped tens of thousands of policies onto Citizens Property Insurance Corporation, Florida's state-backed insurer of last resort (a government entity that provides coverage when no private carrier will).
+Citizens data (2023) tells the rest — the company ballooned from approximately 450,000 policies in 2019 to over 1.4 million by late 2023, making it the largest property insurer in the state by policy count.

 Reinsurance Costs